Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - Life is wasted on the living.
 - Live and let live.
 - Many people die at twenty five and aren’t buried until they are seventy five.
 - Blink.
-And then it's over.
+And then it's over. - **Slander & William Black, Back To U**
 - The days are long, but the years are short.
 - Life is too short to not be pursuing the best opportunity you know of.
 - Get busy living or get busy dying.